Stephen137/customer_lifetime_value/README.md

 ### 1.2 Translate the raw data into meaningful insights

 - explore the dataset to extract meaningful trends, patterns and anomalies regarding customer behaviour
 - create additional RFM (Recency, Frequency, Monetary) feautures to unlock hidden insights

+This project focuses on these key customer lifetime value features, however in practice additional features can be added to help to improve the baseline model.

 ### 1.3 Use the insights to make future predictions